LKrae/Visualization_Project_Podcast/README.md

 | 78      | The Lawnmower Man        | 4.20          | 5.50          | 9.70             | $10,000,000  | $1,030,928       |

 ## Which host consistently rates movies higher than the other?
-Bryan B. seems to give movies higher scores with lower variation.
+Bryan B. seems to give movies slightly higher scores with lower variation.
+However, the hosts tend to agree more often than not.

 ![Host Boxplot](assets/Host_Boxplot.png)

 ## How do each host's scores differ?
 This carries into the score distributions by movie genre.
+Brian B. showing a slight edge in mean score across most genres.
+Bryan W. tends to have a broader range of scores across genres.

 ![Score Distribution by Genre](assets/Score_Comparison_By_Genre.png)

+The distribution below provides insight into how the score are distributed for each host.
+The skew for both hosts is slightly negative meaning that the distribution of the scores is skewed to the left.
+This means that a majority of the reviews are positive.
+The also both have negative kurtosis values (platykurtosis) which indicates that the scores are more evently distributed around the mean with fewer extremely high or low scores.

+ - Bryan B's Distribution:
+     - Skew: -0.417
+    - Kurtosis: -0.038
+ - Bryan W's Distribution:
+    - Skew: -0.136
+    - Kurtosis: -0.538

 ![Score Distribution](assets/Score_Distribution.png)

 ## Which movies do the two hosts agree/disagree the most?

-## Which movies do the two hosts agree/disagree the most?

-Update...
+The visuals below shows where the two hosts disagree the most.
+This visual is sorted by Bryan B.'s scores from highest to lowest where the two hosts disagree.
+This highlights the differences in how each host viewed these movies because it wasn't always the same host scoring the movie higher.
 ![Score Differences - Bryan B.](assets/Score_Differences_BryanB.png)

-Update...
+The visual below is sorted by Bryan W.'s scores from highest to lowest where the two hosts differ the most.
 ![Score Differences - Bryan W.](assets/Score_Differences_BryanW.png)

 ## Which movies spent the most/least per score point?
 I was really interested in how much movies spend per point.
 Spending less per point means that a movie is utilizing its budget efficiently.
 Ideally, a movie has a low budget and a high score.
-Worst case scenarios is spending a lot of money and receiving a low score.
-The following tables provide insight into the moves that spent the most and the least per point.
+The worst case scenarios is spending a lot of money and receiving a low score.
+The following tables provide insight into the movies that spent the most and the least per point.

 ### Top 10 Highest Spent Per Point
+The table below outlines the movies that spent the most on each point in the cumulative score.
 | Episode | Title                           | Bryan_B_Score | Bryan_W_Score | Cumulative_Score | Budget       | Budget_Per_Point       |
 |---------|---------------------------------|---------------|---------------|------------------|--------------|------------------------|
 | 124     | Avatar: Way of Water            | 6.70          | 8.20          | 14.90            | $350,000,000 | $23,489,932.89         |